DevExpress-Examples/blazor-create-popup-dynamically/README.md

 <!-- default badges end -->
 # Blazor Popup - Add Content Dynamically

-This example creates a service to generate the Popup's content dynamically.
+This example creates a service to generate Popup content dynamically.

 ![Add Popup content in code](/blazor-popup-created-dynamically.png)

-Follow the steps below to implement this functionality:
+To incorporate this capability in your DevExpress-powered Blazor app:

-1. Create a service that shows and closes the pop-up window.
-This service allows you to declare the `DxPopup` component in your application only once.
-Refer to the following folder for the full service implementation: [Services](/CS/DynamicPopup/Services/).
+1. Create a service to display/close the pop-up window.
+This service allows you to declare the DxPopup component in your application once.
+Refer to the following folder for implementation details: [Services](/CS/DynamicPopup/Services/).

 1. Register the service in the _Program.cs_ file: